-- a.
-Overtime is all hours worked in excess of 40 hours in a seven (7) consecutive day work period beginning at 12:01 a.m. on Sunday and ending at 12:00 p.m. (midnight) on Saturday. - Exception for Firefighters: All hours worked in excess of 106 hours in a fourteen (14) consecutive day work period - Exception for Security Personnel: All hours worked in excess of 86 hours in a fourteen (14) consecutive day work period. - b.
+a.
+Overtime is all hours worked in excess of 40 hours in a seven (7) consecutive day work period beginning at 12:01 a.m.
+(0001) on Sunday and ending at 12:00 p.m.
+(2400) (midnight) on Saturday.

+- Exception for Firefighters: All hours worked in excess of 106 hours in a fourteen (14) consecutive day work period - Exception for Security Personnel: All hours worked in excess of 86 hours in a fourteen (14) consecutive day work period.

+b.
 The use of overtime should be an exception to the regular work schedule and should only be required on an occasional basis.

-c.
-Overtime Pay

-(1) The Agency will not pay overtime to exempt employees.
+- c.
+Overtime Pay - (1) The Agency will not pay overtime to exempt employees.

-- (2) The Agency will pay nonexempt employees no less than one and one-half (11⁄2) times their Regular Rate Of Pay for all hours worked over 40 hours in a workweek (see exceptions in paragraph 6.a.), or may grant Compensatory Time (see 7.b.(1)). - d.
+(2) The Agency may grant Compensatory Time in lieu of Overtime or will pay nonexempt employees no less than one and one-half $(1\frac{1}{2})$ times their Regular Rate of Pay for all hours worked over 40 hours in a workweek (see exceptions in paragraph 6.a.).

+d.
 Adjusted Workweek.
-A nonexempt employee may be allowed to work in excess of the normal workday and may be given time off during the same workweek at the rate of an hour for an hour to avoid overtime. - e.
-The Department Head, Program Manager or their designated representative is responsible for the prior approval of overtime, and for administering the provisions of this policy in the best interest of the South Carolina Military Department.
-Department Heads/Program Managers will avoid the repetitive and chronic use of overtime. - f.
+A nonexempt employee may be allowed to work in excess of the normal workday and may be given time off during the same workweek at the rate of an hour for an hour to avoid overtime.

+e.
+The Department Head, Program Manager or their designated representative is responsible for the prior approval of overtime, and for administering the provisions of this Policy in the best interest of the Agency.

+(1) Department Heads/Program Managers will avoid the repetitive and chronic use of overtime.

+(2) When any department and/or individual is found to be consistently charging overtime, the Chief of Staff for State Operations or his designee will review the functions of that department and/or individual.

+f.
 Department Heads/Program Managers will not use or allow the use of unauthorized overtime.
-However, unauthorized overtime must be compensated.
-Employees and/or managers who use or allow the use of unauthorized overtime may be subject to the Agency's Progressive Discipline Policy. - g.
-When any department and/or individual is found to be consistently charging overtime, the Chief of Staff for State Operations or his designee will review the functions of that department and/or individual.
+However, the unauthorized overtime must be compensated.
+Employees and/or managers who use or allow the use of unauthorized overtime may be subject to the Agency's Progressive Discipline Policy up to and including Termination.

-7. Compensatory Time
+7. Compensatory and Holiday Compensatory Time

-a.
-Exempt Employees
+- a.
+Compensatory Time - (1) Exempt Employees

-- (1) Exempt employees may receive Compensatory Time for hours worked in excess of 40 hours in a workweek (see exceptions in paragraph 6.a.) at a rate of (1) hour of Compensatory Time for each hour worked in excess of 40 hours in the workweek, and may be at a lesser rate - (2) Under no circumstances shall an exempt employee accumulate more Compensatory Time than the FLSA allows for a nonexempt employee (240 hours). - (3) Exempt employees will not be paid for Compensatory Time upon separation of employment. - (4) Exempt employees cannot transfer Compensatory Time.
+(a) Exempt Employees may receive Compensatory Time for hours worked in excess of 40 hours in a workweek (see exceptions in paragraph 6.a.) at a rate of (1) hour of Compensatory Time for each hour worked in excess of 40 hours in the workweek, and may be at a lesser rate.

+(b) Under no circumstances shall an Exempt Employee (other than Firefighters) accumulate more Compensatory Time than the FLSA and the State Human Resources Regulation allows for a Nonexempt Employee (240 hours).
+Exempt Employees (other than Firefighters) will forfeit any accumulated Compensatory Time over 240 hours.